SAP-samples/teched2022-IN261/exercises/ex0/README.md

 git clone https://github.com/SAP-samples/teched2022-IN261
 ```

-Then open your Explorer and open the folder that you have just cloned.
+Then open your Explorer and go to the folder that you have just cloned.

 You will find it in your user directory.